top of page

 Both Hogg and Duco were able to retire together.

-Duco on Shoulder.JPG
+Duco on rick hogg's Shoulder

-Duco Says It's the first of the month give your heartworm
+Duco Says It's the first of the month give your heartworm PSA

 SOF K9 Memorial Service 2018 - Guest Speaker Special Operations Forces (SOF) K9 Handler Rick Hogg.